canonical/juju-dashboard/HACKING.md

 - [Juju with Kubernetes](./docs/multipass-microk8s.md)
 - [JIMM controller](#jimm-controller)

-### Kubernetes controller

-If a Kubernetes controller is required you can follow the  instructions.

 ### Juju controller

 If this controller is being created on an M1 mac then you will need to [set the